OleHolmNielsen/Moin2Sphinx/README.md

 Add information to MoinMoin pages
 ---------------------------------

-While the [sphinx-quickstart][5] tool can parse most [MoinMoin][1] pages, there are some cases where we have to insert extra information to some MoinMoin RST pages:
+While the [sphinx-build][6] tool (used below) can parse most [MoinMoin][1] pages, there are some cases where we have to insert extra information into some MoinMoin RST pages:

 * Cross-page links to section headings in other pages need to have a *custom anchor* inserted above the section heading, for example: